jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/take-care-of-your-brackets.md

       eat practically everything, but it is essential to avoid food and hard objects that could detach the devices or bend the wires; a situation that would cause significant delays in treatment.
-Therefore, do not touch the brackets with your fingers, pencils or pens, or bite your nails or use wooden chopsticks.
+Therefore, do not touch the brackets with your fingers, pencils or pens; or bite your nails or use wooden chopsticks.
 All these habits could damage Orthodontic appliances.
 Also avoid biting foods directly, always cut or chop them first with your hands or cutlery before putting them in your mouth.
 Also avoid chewing gum or sticky foods and biting excessively